sassoftware/viya4-monitoring-kubernetes/IMAGE_INVENTORY.md

 busybox:latest
 ```

-## All Viya 4 Monitoring for Kubernetes Images
+## All SAS Viya Monitoring for Kubernetes Images

-**NOTE:**  This is a consolidated list of all images deployed by the Viya 4 Monitoring for Kubernetes project.
+**NOTE:**  This is a consolidated list of all images deployed by the SAS Viya Monitoring for Kubernetes project.

 ```plaintext
 busybox:1.31.1